-You will want to use about 2-3 cups of water in a saucepan for each color.
+Put about 2-3 cups of water in a saucepan for each color.
 Add one tablespoon of vinegar and the plant(s) of choice.
-Bring to a boil for fifteen minutes before adding eggs.
+Bring to a boil for fifteen minutes before adding the eggs.

 • If you want smooth color coverage, strain the mixture first, removing the plants.

 • If you want a mottled effect, leave the plant mixture in the saucepan.

 • Use crayons or wax pencils to draw decorations or patterns on the eggs before dyeing; the dye will not adhere where there is wax and your designs will be the color of the eggshells.